crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 - CrowdSec Local API Support
   - Handle `ip`, `range` and `country` scoped decisions
-  - Clear, prune and refresh the Local API cache
   - `Live mode` or `Stream mode`
 - Support IpV4 and Ipv6 (Ipv6 range decisions are yet only supported in `Live mode`)
 - Large PHP matrix compatibility: 7.2, 7.3, 7.4, 8.0, 8.1 and 8.2
 - Built-in support for the most known cache systems Redis, Memcached and PhpFiles
+  - Clear, prune and refresh the bouncer cache
 - Cap remediation level (ex: for sensitives websites: ban will be capped to captcha)